chdsbd/kodiak/docs/docs/self-hosting.md

     > **NOTE:** While the default CMD for the Docker container will run Kodiak,
     > for a more robust setup you can run the webhook http server and the queue
     > consumers seperately.
-Entrypoints should be `/var/app/.venv/bin/kodiak http-server` and `/var/app/.venv/bin/kodiak queue-consumers`.
-This allows
+Entrypoints should be `/var/app/.venv/bin/kodiak http-server` and `/var/app/.venv/bin/kodiak queue-consumers` using the same
-    > for updating & restarting Kodiak with less/zero downtime.
+    > Docker container image.
+This allows for updating & restarting Kodiak with
+    > less/zero downtime.